Skip to Main Content

 The Research Process

-Education icon with book - Britannica ImageQuestIn this stage of the research process it's time for you to locate the information you need - identify the "how and where" for the sources you will use to write your essay.
+Question mark, conceptual image - Britannica ImageQuestIn this stage of the research process it's time for you to locate the information you need - identify the "how and where" for the sources you will use to write your essay.
 The important thing to remember is to not be overwhelmed by the amount of information out there, just collect what you think might be useful to you.
 If you look in the right places and search efficiently you can find relevant resources quickly and easily.
+You'll need to evaluate and annotate each source.

 See this page for information on: